 BDR was built from the start to allow for rolling upgrades and developed in conjunction with partners who were replacing costly legacy solutions.

-To provide very high availability, avoid data conflicts, and to cope with more advanced usage scenarios, the Enterprise edition provides the following extensive additional features:
+To provide very high availability, avoid data conflicts, and to cope with more advanced usage scenarios, the Enterprise edition includes the following additional features not found in BDR Standard:

 - Conflict-free replicated data types (CRDTs) provide mathematically proven consistency in asynchronous multi-master update scenarios